wizlab-it/temperature-monitor/README.md

 - Multiple WiFi networks support: it loops through all of them, connecting to the first available

-- Fine tuning via trimmer
+- Fine tuning via trimmer (NTC version)

 - Four sensor IDs supported, selectable via a 2-bit dip-switch (Sensor ID from 0 to 3)